ricefield/hymnalAPI/README.md

 hymnalAPI
 =========

-a simple API for hymnal.net
+a simple API for hymnal.net. you can try a live demo at http://hymnalapi.herokuapp.com

 all hymn data is returned as JSON (see examples below)